Major reasons to serve this airport

 Marketing and other support

 The Aviation Marketing team is happy to get you started at AMS or to help you develop your existing AMS network.
-We provide you with ideas and suggestions, tailor-made marketing support, an incentive program and our unique “Open for Business” approach.
+We provide you with ideas and suggestions, tailor-made marketing support.
 To help you establish and maintain sustainable markets, we also involve partners such as:

 - National, regional and local tourism boards;